 REALISTIC (Rebuilding And Life Skills Training Centre) is a community-based organisation established in 2004 by Solomon Mandikane, a former employee of the South African Department of Correctional Services, who realised that many former inmates would re-offend shortly after their release because they were unable to re-integrate into their families or communities.
 Realistic operates out of a small office in Guguletho and offers ex-prisoners and at-risk youth an intervention programme aimed at preventing re-offending and building resilience.
 In order to become Realists, youth enter a six month programme which combines therapeutic activities with life skills training, gender and HIV/AIDS awareness, vocational training and career counselling.
 At the programme’s end, participants emerge with a concrete plan for the next few months and years, repaired relationships with their families, and placement at a job, vocational training provider, or educational institution.
 Realistic runs a prevention programme at local schools using Realists to facilitate sessions on substance abuse, HIV/AIDS and positive lives.
 Realistic remains one of very few community-based organisations providing this kind of service in Western Cape and its work has attracted the attention of international academic institutions (e.g. University of Konstanz in Germany with which they partner to develop a trauma intervention component to the programme aimed at youth who have experienced very high levels of violence).

-EMpower’s 3rd grant to Realistic will contribute to the organisation’s largest programme supporting 108 at-risk young women and men who are addicted to drugs or alcohol and who may be in trouble with the law to strengthen their resilience, develop their vocational skills and re-build social capital.
+EMpower’s 4th grant will contribute to the organisation’s largest program supporting 108 at-risk young women and men who are addicted to drugs or alcohol and who may be in trouble with the law to strengthen their resilience, develop their vocational skills and re-build social capital.

 Primary Location: Cape Town

 Funded Since: 2014